 The Wilder School became an independent school at VCU in 2013, when it separated from the College of Humanities and Sciences.
 That means your degree will have the distinction of being from the L. Douglas Wilder School of Government and Public Affairs.

 What's more, there’s a strong legacy behind our name.
 We're named for L. Douglas Wilder — the nation’s first black elected governor, Virginia’s first black lieutenant governor, a former state senator and the first popularly elected mayor of Richmond in decades.
 The Wilder School embodies the values of independent thought and public service championed by our namesake, who brings that commitment to good governance as a distinguished professor of public policy.

 The mission of the Wilder School is to:

 Our vision is to be the premier resource for public policy expertise and social justice in public safety, governance and economic and community development.
-Our academic excellence attracts the highest quality faculty and students, and our graduates are leaders in their professions.
+Our academic excellence attracts the highest quality faculty, staff and students, and our graduates are leaders in their professions.
 Our research and consulting practices have global impact.
 We reflect the diversity of the communities we serve.